 |

 Garlic Mustard As mentioned in the May 5, 2010 column, garlic mustard plants are blooming now in Port Washington.
 Please pull these plants and dispose of them in the dumpster at the city recycling yard.
 Here are some photos of Garlic Mustard -- Click on the photo for a larger view.
 Plant Trials As mentioned in the March 3, 2010 column, here are some links to plant trials in our area: Chicago Botanic Garden's Ornamental Plant Development department -- CLICK HERE to visit their website University of Wisconsin's West Madison Agricultural Research Station -- CLICK HERE to visit their website Arthritis & Gardening As mentioned in the January 20, 2010 column, here are some references for information on gardening with arthritis: ENABLING GARDENING REFERENCES (Adobe PDF) The University of Wisconsin Extension Office has a Gardening and Arthritis pamphlet available with lots of information.
 Their project was funded by the Wisconsin Arthritis Program and other local agencies.
 For more information contact: Anne Kissack MPH, RD -- akissack[at]milahec.org Amy Meinen -- meineam[at]dhfs.state.wi.us Bill Wright -- wright_wp[at]co.brown.wi.us For the above email addresses, please replace the [at] portion with an @ character -- This is an anti-spam measure.
 Left-Handed Tools Left-handed people can often benefit from having tools that are designed especially for southpaws.
 They are usually more comfortable than those designed for right-handers and often work better, as well.
 Here are some sources for left-handed gardening tools: Riveredge Programs Our local Riveredge Nature Center has a number of interesting programs coming up in March and April.
 Among these are several bird-related workshops, childrens' programs and even maple syrup making!
 A complete listing of the Riveredge programs for March and April 2009 is available at this link (Adobe Acrobat Reader is required - Available here).
 The complete Riveredge website can be found at this link.
 Migration Maps As mentioned in the April 16, 2008 "Ozaukee Gardener" column, here are some links to online maps of migrations: Journey North -- Hummingbirds, monarchs, robins, swallows and more!
-Hummingbirds.net -- Ruby-throated hummingbird tracking map Midwest Fruit Explorers As mentioned in the October 10, 2007 "Ozaukee Gardener" column, here are some links to fruit-growing information: Follow this link to watch a great little video about a standard city lot in the Chicago area with over 170 miniature apple trees!
+Hummingbirds.net -- Ruby-throated hummingbird tracking map Midwest Fruit Explorers As mentioned in the October 10, 2007 "Ozaukee Gardener" column, here are some links to fruit-growing information: Follow [link to come] to watch a great little video about a standard city lot in the Chicago area with over 170 miniature apple trees!
 Gene Yale walks you through his back yard and talks about his trees, which are full-sized fruit varieties grafted onto dwarfing rootstock.
+Since this video was recorded, Gene has passed away, but the miniature trees of his orchard have been relocated to a new plot of land, where they live on.
 Follow this link to visit the Midwest Fruit Explorers website.
 This is a group of amateur fruit growers who share information and conduct seminars several times each year to help others learn grafting and growing techniques.
 Garden Tours Overseas As mentioned in the March 22, 2006 "Ozaukee Gardener" column in The Ozaukee Press, here are some links to garden touring in other countries: Australia - Open

 Garden Scheme Weeds!
 As mentioned in the June 22, 2005 "Ozaukee Gardener" column in The Ozaukee Press, here are some links to details on oxalis and "orchid weed"!
 Oxalis: "Yellow woodsorrel" - WeedAlert Orchid Weed: "Helleborine" - Connecticut